lehanget154/lehanget154.github.io/about/index.md

 * Anime: stick to One Piece
 * Gardening
 * Running
-* Will be back to study swimming next summer
+* Continue learning swimming next summer
 * Hangouts: just with few people I really like